getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 At Sentry, we always want to bring value to the developer.
 One area we can do this is through developer workflows, such as pull requests.
 If you’re already working in a particular area, it’s useful to be informed about issues related to the code you’re changing so you can be proactive in acknowledging and addressing them.

-When somebody opens a Github PR, we parse the functions from the PR diff, search for unresolved, unhandled issues related to those functions in the PR files, and make a nice little comment on that PR.
+When somebody opens a GitHub PR, we parse the functions from the PR diff, search for unresolved, unhandled issues related to those functions in the PR files, and make a nice little comment on that PR.

 # How it works